 The Kingston Public Housing Authority (KHA) manages 481 units of housing located in three neighborhoods of the city.
-As described above, KHA's tenant base includes 162 households in Federal public housing, 190 households in State public housing, 34 households through the Low Income Housing Tax Credit (LIHTC), and 95 households through the former 236 program and project-based Section 8 housing.
-There are 359 tenant-based Housing Choice Vouchers in use managed by KHA and approximately 500 more within the City managed by RUPCO Inc.
+There are 359 tenant-based Housing Choice Vouchers in use managed by KHA and approximately 500 more within the City managed by RUPCO.